swarnim100/Projects/README.md

 # Projects
-This section discuss about my projects done during my college. ## Thats all cheers!!!!
+This section describes about my projects done during my college. ## Thats all cheers!!!!